English | Français

 Main aims for broadband development

-The French broadband target is to guarantee broadband (at least 8 Mbps) for all citizens by 2020 and achieve 100% coverage with 30 Mbps by 2022 and extend fibre to subscribers throughout the country by 2025.
+The French broadband target is to guarantee broadband (at least 8 Mbps) for all citizens by 2020 and, achieve 100% coverage with 30 Mbps by 2022 and extend fibre to subscribers throughout the country by 2025.
 France’s broadband targets exceed the DAE, albeit with a longer time frame.
 France predominantly opts for establishing and widening its broadband network infrastructure through FTTH technology.

 Main measures for broadband development